Aapzu/super-duper-pentago/README.md

 # Super Duper Pentago
 Pentago is like Tic-Tac-Toe on steroids.
-The srategy game created by Tomas Flodén is fast to learn, fast to play and very addicting.
+The game created by Tomas Flodén is fast to learn, fast to play and very addicting.

-The rules and more stuff coming a little later.
+This version is my University's practice work in spring 2016 (University of Helsinki).